mauvera94/Agile-Multiverse/Agile_Multiverse/Start Here.md

 ## Caveats
 1. Just as an Agile [[product]], this new way to see Agile is not intended as a one-time only [[project]], but as a continuous and evolving effort.
 Adding new information, connections and maintaining the multiverse. _The multiverse will never be completed.
 It will continue to grow as long as there is information left in the world_.
 2. Essentially, these notes are **written for me, by me**.
 They reflect my environment, context, bias, culture, interests, mental models, filters and **should not be confused as verbatim/summary of the primary sources**.
 I'm sharing them here in the interest of sharing knowledge.
+I am working with the garage door open to the world.
 If they add value to someone else from reading them, it's a bonus.
 3. Credit where credit is due, I am standing on the shoulders of giants and I'll do my best to always link to the primary sources I use.
 If you want to learn any particular topic, I urge you to use those resources instead.
 4. These is not comprehensive set of insights around any topic.
 They are just a collection of what I found in that particular moment, and you will find many missing notes still waiting to be created.